 Bootstrap isn’t always the optimal solution for everyone, of course.
 As any other tool, it has its occasional disadvantages and shortcomings once you look beyond the surface.

 For instance, one point I bump into quite frequently is that Bootstrap can make websites look too similar to a certain extent.
 Of course it’s up to you how much you wish to customise.
-But if you spend a lot of time changing the different style sheets and other files manually, one could ask why you should use a web framework in the first place?
+But if you spend a lot of time customising the different style sheets and other files manually, one could ask why you should use a web framework in the first place?

 Furthermore, the files Bootstrap creates often tend to be rather big.
 The amount of code in the files is sometimes quite bloated.
 So is the file size in kilobytes in some cases.
 As with the customisation dilemma above, you could ask the same question here.
 If you spend your time altering the files yourself, maybe you could use that time to build a solution of your own to begin with.